workkkfor2012/gemini-coder/packages/website/docs/intro.md

 ## Web chats

-As everyone have their own favourite web chat interface, each with unique features and feel not feasible to integrate within the editor, Gemini Coder have you covered by initializing Gemini, AI Studio and many other popular chatbots with your context, instructions and settings, hands-free!
+As everyone have their own favourite web chat interface, each with unique features and feel not feasible to integrate within the editor, Code Web Chat have you covered by initializing Gemini, AI Studio and many other popular chatbots with your context, instructions and settings, hands-free!

 **You can start chats in one of two modes:**